AutomationReddy/DigitalLync/README.md

-# FlipApp
+# DigitalLync
-This is an e-Commerce Site
+This is my first project

 Technologies Used:
-1. Angular
+1. HTML
-2. Node.js
+2. CSS
-3. ExpressJS
+3. JS
-4. MongoDB